abusayed0206/cuet-ce-sessional-materials/README.md

 # CUET CE Sessional Materials 📘🔒

 Welcome to the CUET CE Sessional Materials repository!
-As a Computer Engineering student at Chittagong University of Engineering and Technology (CUET), I've compiled sessional materials that you'll find helpful for your studies.
+As a Civil Engineering student at Chittagong University of Engineering and Technology (CUET), I've compiled sessional materials that you'll find helpful for your studies.
 These materials are password protected for your convenience. 🔐

 ## Password for All Files 🔑